How to Use Oregano Oil to Fight Bacteria and SIBO

 Oil of Oregano Dosage

-As for the dosages that you should follow when using oregano oil, I suggest 200 mg capsules 2-3 times a day.
+As for the dosages that you should follow when using oregano oil, most people recommend starting at 200 mg capsules 2-3 times a day (with meals).
+Many report symptom improvement within 1-3 weeks, though others will report that it can take up to 4-5 weeks for symptom relief.

-As more research about this natural antibiotic option comes to light, we can see more and more how oregano oil is a great alternative to pharmaceutical antibiotics.
+As more research about this natural antibiotic option comes to light, it is likely that we will see more and more how oregano oil is a great alternative to pharmaceutical antibiotics.
+As a reminder—do NOT use oregano oil if you are allergic to it!

 How to Take Oregano Oil